 “How was the flight?”

 “I survived.”
 The two hugged.
 “Is Faith here?”

 “She’s buying breakfast.
-She wanted me to say she missed you.
+She told me to say she missed you.
 Did you get good pictures?”

 Jay showed Dan his camera’s screen.
 “Look: these masked dancers lead to this circle of monks.
 They walk, they chant—it’s like the Kaaba, but there’s a bird in the middle.
 That’s why my framing is wonky, there are birds everywhere and Sheridanians are emphatic about not photographing them.
 Here, this statue is actual size, maybe even a little small.”

 “Whoa.”
 Dan compared the statue to pine trees in the background.
-“It must be eight feet tall.”
+“They must be eight feet tall.”

 Dan tried to press camera buttons, but his black gloves were too bulky.
 “Maybe I can write my thesis on Sheridan.
 I’ll run it by my adviser.”